ShiftLeftSecurity/field-integrations/shiftleft-utils/README.md

 # ShiftLeft Utils

-Collection of scripts to help integrate ShiftLeft NextGen Analysis with your DevOps workflow.
+Collection of scripts to help integrate Qwiet.AI preZero with your DevOps workflow.

 ## Usage

 Install python 3.9 or above on the machine or vm running the scripts.
+For bestfix pdf reports generation, install [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html).

 Clone the repo and install the dependencies.